Édgar García (baseball, born 1996): 2018–2020

+García was not immediately assigned to an affiliate to begin the 2020 season due to the cancellation of the minor league season because of the COVID-19 pandemic.
 García was designated for assignment by Philadelphia on August 13, 2020.

 Tampa Bay Rays

 On August 16, 2020, García was traded to the Tampa Bay Rays in exchange for Rodolfo Sanchez.
 He was called up by the Rays on August 23 after Nick Anderson was placed on the injured list.
-In 4 games with Tampa Bay, García struggled to a 10.80 ERA.
-On December 2, García was nontendered by the Rays.
+In four games with Tampa Bay, García struggled to a 10.80 ERA with one strikeout and one save over 3 1/3 innings pitched.
+On December 2, García was non-tendered by the Rays and became a free agent.

 Cincinnati Reds

 On December 23, 2020, García signed a one-year, $600,000 major-league contract with the Cincinnati Reds.
 On April 1, 2021, García was designated for assignment after Jonathan India was added to the 40-man roster.
 He was outrighted to the alternate training site on April 3, and was assigned to the Triple-A Louisville Bats to begin the year, where he pitched to a 3.38 ERA in 24 games.
 On July 19, García was selected to the active roster.
 In 5 appearances for the Reds, Garcia struggled to a 16.62 ERA with 4 strikeouts.
 On July 28, Garcia was designated for assignment by the Reds.